ethanwhite/spectralmatch/README.md

 - **Enhanced Imagery:** Helpful when performing mosaics and time series analysis by blending large image collections and normalizing them over time, providing consistent, high-quality data for machine learning and other analytical tasks.

 - **Open Source and Collaborative:** Free under the MIT License with a modular design that supports community contributions and easy development of new features and workflows.
+Accessible through a python library, command line interface, and QGIS plugin.

 ---